mickume/podknow/prd.md

 Given a podcast RSS-feed URL, list the last n episodes and their episode number or identifier.
 This identifier will later be used to specify which episode to anlyse.

-With a dedicated command, download the media file and transcibe the content, if the language is "english" only.
-Detect paragraphs in the transcription by using Whispers built-in function for this.
+With a dedicated command, download the media file and transcribe the content.
+By default, detect and verify the language is English before transcribing (this can be skipped with a flag if needed).
+Detect paragraphs in the transcription by using Whisper's built-in function for this.
 Create a markdown file with metadata as frontmatter and the transcribed text.

 Use Claude API to analyse the transcription in ordert to
 - create a summary of the transcription